ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ## Contributing code

-The workflow for contributing to `pyrealm` currently follows the Gitflow strategy.
+The workflow for contributing to `virtual_ecosystem` currently follows the Gitflow strategy.
 The basic workflow is described below but [this AWS link](https://docs.aws.amazon.com/prescriptive-guidance/latest/choosing-git-branch-approach/gitflow-branching-strategy.html) provides an overview of the strategy.